Skip to main content

 Your number one commitment as a foster parent is helping a child reunite with their birth family.

-By making this commitment, you are doing everything in your power to make sure the child attends required visits with the birth parents (when appropriate) and that all of the child’s needs are met.
+By making this commitment, you are doing everything in your power to make sure the child attends required visits with the birth parents (when appropriate) and that all the child’s needs are met.

 While you are fostering a child, the birth parents are working to resolve the issues that brought the child into foster care in the first place.
 This process can take weeks, months, and sometimes a year or longer.
 In some cases, the birth family may never resolve the issues, which means the child would become available to adopt.